mthayer3/Dog-Breed-Quiz/README.md

 # Dog Breed Quiz
- Quiz on type of dog breed you prefer based off of trait scores from the AKC
+ Quiz on type of dog breed you prefer based off of trait scores from the AKC website